airlift/airline/README.md

 Help System
 ===========

-Git-like-cli contains a fully automated help system, which generates man-page-like documentation driven by the Java annotations.
+Airline contains a fully automated help system, which generates man-page-like documentation driven by the Java annotations.

 As you may have noticed in the code above, we added Help.class to the cli.
-This command is provided by Git-like-cli and works as follows:
+This command is provided by Airline and works as follows:

 ```shell
 $ git help